This post contains affiliate links. Please read our disclosure.

 14) Keep a Journal

-Keep a journal to reflect on your imagination and how it grows over time.
-Another benefit of journaling is that it strengthens your writing skills, which can be especially helpful when writer’s block strikes.
-Even on days when words don’t flow easily, write something—anything.
-A few spontaneous thoughts or a stream of consciousness entry can keep your creativity alive and help your imagination flourish.
+Journaling allows you to reflect on your imagination and track its growth over time.
+It also strengthens your writing skills, which is especially helpful when writer’s block strikes.
+Even if words don’t flow easily, write something—anything.
+A few spontaneous thoughts or a stream-of-consciousness entry keeps creativity alive and helps your imagination flourish.

 15) Give Up on TV

 Turning off the TV can do wonders for your imagination.
-Without constant exposure to negative news or unsettling images, your mind becomes free to create and explore its own ideas.
-Think about how many times you’ve watched something that left you upset and wished you hadn’t tuned in.
-We’ve all been there—but that feeling doesn’t have to keep repeating.
-Try giving yourself a break from television instead.
-Close your eyes, let your thoughts wander, and see what your imagination comes up with.
-A short TV fast can spark creativity in surprising ways.
+Without constant exposure to negative news or unsettling images, your mind is free to create and explore its own ideas.
+Think about the times you’ve watched something upsetting and wished you hadn’t.
+Taking a break from television allows your thoughts to wander, and a short TV fast can spark creativity in surprising ways.

 16) Play With Found Objects